loonghao/py-eacopy/README.md

 This project uses GitHub Actions for CI/CD with the following workflows:

-- **Build and Test**: Tests the package on multiple Python versions and operating systems using nox.
+- **Build and Test**: Tests the package on multiple Python versions and operating systems using CPM.cmake and nox.
 - **Release**: Builds and publishes wheels to PyPI when a new release is created.
 - **Documentation**: Builds and deploys documentation to GitHub Pages.

 The CI/CD pipeline uses the same nox-based build process as local development, ensuring consistency between development and production environments.
 When a tag is pushed, the workflow automatically builds wheels for all supported platforms and Python versions, then uploads them to PyPI.

+The CI configuration has been simplified to use CPM.cmake for dependency management, eliminating the need for Git submodules and complex dependency setup steps.

 ### Release Process